 Day 3 Totals: 4 miles, +374/-1556′, 9386 min, 9963 avg, 10582 max elevation.

 ➤Conclusion and Rating

 This hike was a letdown.
-It was nice for me to get out exercise, but there wasn’t good fishing, the scenery was lackluster, the pretty lake smelled, and getting there was a pain in the butt.
+It was nice for me to get out and exercise, but there wasn’t good fishing, the scenery was lackluster, the pretty lake smelled, and getting there was a pain in the butt.
 There were also boulder fields that actually seemed to be filled with rocks that want to kill all humans.
 That’s not cool.

 Summary?
 My friend David King once told me, “Lucas, sometimes when there isn’t a trail, there’s a good reason for that.”

 - My scientific rating system.
 I didn’t care for this hike and would not do it again.

 - Beauty.
 There were two pretty sunsets, but otherwise the area was not pretty.